 From providing product support to offering clear directions to your destination, any information we ask you for is used to improve your experience with Garmin.

 To Keep You Informed

-When you visit our sites, we collect information — such as your IP address, location, times that you visit and more — to let us know how people navigate our site and how we can improve it.
+When you visit our sites or use our apps, we collect information — such as your IP address, location, times that you visit, and more — to let us know how people navigate our sites and apps and how we can improve them.

 To Give You Information You Might Actually Find Interesting

 We also use these tools to see how effective our ads are and to identify any problems that we need to fix.
-All in all, we just want to give you a website worth browsing.
+All in all, we just want to give you websites worth browsing.

 Does Garmin sell your personal data?

 No!
 We don’t sell your personal data to anyone.
 And we only share your personal data with others in specific situations.

 Data Shared Within Garmin

 We share personal data with third parties who provide services — such as fulfilling orders, processing payments, and sending emails to customers — for us.